-The field survey program completed for the Project extended over four years from 2019 to 2023.
+The field survey program undertaken by Umwelt for the Project extended over four years from 2019 to 2023.
 During this time, a total of 10 flora field surveys were completed over 45 field days by suitably qualified ecologists.
 The aim of these field assessments was to validate vegetation communities, including REs, and determine the presence of threatened species and communities within the Study Area.
 Field survey methods are detailed in the Terrestrial Flora Report (Umwelt 2022) and Section 4 of the Assessment of Matters of National Environmental Significance report (Attachment B1 of the Preliminary Documentation).
+Pre-clearance surveys have also been completed in addition to the baseline field survey program.
+Pre-clearance surveys have been undertaken within the Disturbance footprint and 5 m either side of the Disturbance Footprint in 2023 specifically targeting Cycas megacarpa.